Show / Hide Table of Contents

 }

-: Creates a new builder that places the menu onparent
+• MenuBuilder(GameObject parent, string name): Creates a new builder that places the menu on parent with the name of the string name.

-: Creates a new builder with named by the stringname
+• MenuBuilder(string name): Creates a new builder with named by the string name and placed on the UIManager's ui canvas.

 The Hollow Knight Menu Layout